interstitialRedirectModalTitle

 Vasanti Fithian

 When Vasanti Fithian moved back to her native California after six years in Hawai‘i, she purchased a vacation home in Honolulu.
 “Originally I was planning to leave the property to the Conservancy at my death.
 But this year I wanted to simplify my life, so I decided to put the property to work for preservation immediately,” she says.
-Enthusiastic about a groundbreaking Conservancy program, she donated the condominium to help protect rare species on Kaua‘i.
+Enthusiastic about a groundbreaking Nature Conservancy program, she donated the condominium to help protect rare species on Kaua‘i.

 Vasanti Fithian wanted to create a legacy for nature.